linpeng0105/linpeng0105.github.io/content/authors/admin/_index.md

 languages:
   - name: English
-    percent: 100
+    percent: 75
   - name: Chinese
-    percent: 75
+    percent: 100
-  - name: Portuguese
+  - name: Hokkien
-    percent: 25
+    percent: 100

 # Awards.
 #   Add/remove as many awards below as you like.
 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 awards:
-  - title: Neural Networks and Deep Learning
+  - title: Outstanding thesis of Jilin University
     url: https://mp.weixin.qq.com/s/sh7FFoBKN4W7m9WFllWXVg
     date: '2023-06-25'
     awarder: Jilin University
     summary: |
-      My undergraduate thesis was rated as excellent thesis of the School of Software (ranked No.1).
+      My undergraduate thesis was rated as outstanding thesis of Jilin University (ranked No.1 in the School of Software).
 ---

 ## About Me